-Pull up a chair and order a pint—you’re in one of America’s best microbrewery scenes, and well-established breweries like Stone and Karl Strauss have multiple venues to taste their beers, and hang out after dark, with inviting outdoor lounge spaces that take advantage of San Diego’s great weather.
-Other local favorites for craft brews and fun atmosphere include Pizza Port’s several locations as well as Coronado Brewing Company, Monkey Paw, and the Poor House.
-In the city’s nighttime magnet Gaslamp Quarter, check out retro-hip bars like Gaslamp Speakeasy, as well as Prohibition (complete with secret door and live music).
-Rocking out in San Diego’s Casbah or Belly Up Tavern venues is a must; both have great lineups of local and national acts.
+Pull up a chair and order a pint, you are in one of America’s best microbrewery scenes, and well-established breweries like Stone and Karl Strauss have multiple venues to taste their beers and hang out after dark, with inviting outdoor lounge spaces that take advantage of San Diego’s great weather.
+Other local favourites for craft brews and fun atmosphere include Pizza Port’s several locations as well as Coronado Brewing Company, Monkey Paw, and the Poor House.
+In the city’s night-time magnet Gaslamp Quarter, check out retro-hip bars like Gaslamp Speakeasy, as well as Prohibition (complete with secret door and live music).
+Rocking out in San Diego’s Casbah or Belly Up Tavern venues is a must; both have great line ups of local and national acts.
 If folk music is more your scene, 24-hour Lestat’s Coffee House has live folk music nightly, as well as comedy on Tuesday nights.
 Want a drink near the beach?
 The Beachcomber, the Kraken, and Duck Dive are three top spots along the waterfront.

 As if all that sunshine wasn’t enough, San Diego is a waterfront city with top-notch restaurants, beautiful and ocean-sprayed vistas (often at the same time), areas that are steeped in history and culture, and perfectly hopped beer to enjoy after a day of Southern California fun.
 Whether you’re spending a few days indulging in the myriad of aquatic pastimes that are available at the Mission Bay Aquatic Park, the largest of its kind in the world, or exploring the inland offerings of the city, San Diego will not disappoint.